12Mosch/File-Content-Aggregator/docs/user-guide.md

 - **Copy Fails / Seems Incomplete:** The total size of the formatted results might exceed your system's clipboard limit.
 Use the "Save Results As..." option instead for large result sets.
 - **Content Not Loading in Tree View:** Check for "File Read Errors" displayed below the search form.
 The application might lack permission to read the specific file.
 - **Sorting by Size/Date is Slow:** Fetching metadata for sorting requires accessing each file's information, which can take time for very large result sets.
+- **Fuzzy Filter Not Working as Expected:**
+  - Ensure you've typed at least 2 characters in the filter box.
+  - The fuzzy match might be less precise than expected.
+Try refining your filter term.
+  - Remember it only filters the file path and error messages shown in the list, not the file content itself.

 ## Feedback and Support